-Journyx 9.5 and higher supports SAML-based Single Sign On with the use of the optional Journyx PSAuth module that is not included in the core product.
+The SAML protocol is supported with the use of the optional Journyx PSAuth module that is not included in the core product.
 With PSAuth you can use almost any authentication method your web server supports such as Shibboleth or Microsoft Active Directory Federation Services.
 Please speak with your Journyx sales representative regarding your Single Sign On needs.